xndbogdan/Lucid-Engine/README.md

 ## License

 Do whatever you want with it.
-If you somehow find a use for this code, you're probably a genius or insane.
+If you somehow find a use for this, you're probably a genius or insane.
 Either way, I respect that.